Saving a spaceman from drowning

 “I was worried,” Nyberg allows, recalling the moment.
 But her training kicked in: sometimes the right move in a crisis is to avoid extreme action and just follow standard procedure.

-Though a water-filled helmet isn’t a likely scenario, airlock operations was one of myriad procedures Nyberg had practiced during countless hours inside a full-sized mock-up of the ISS at Johnson Space Center.
+Though a water-filled helmet isn’t a likely scenario, airlock operations was one of myriad procedures Nyberg had practiced during countless hours inside a full-sized mock-up of the International Space Station (ISS) at Johnson Space Center.
 Much of that training focuses on the routine of a “normal” day — exercising, tending to experiments, speaking with reporters and students on the ground, fixing the amazingly complicated space toilet (which has a reputation for frequent breakdowns), and so on.

 But at any moment, and without warning, overseers like Michael Jensen, deputy chief of the training branch at Johnson Space Center, can flip a switch to send smoke spewing into the mock space station.
 Needless to say, if your response is to break a window, you’re not going to impress anyone.
 You need to don a gas mask and seek refuge elsewhere on the station.
 “You don't have time to sit there and think about it," Jensen says.